MicrosoftDocs/dynamics-365-ai/ai-docs/sales/premium-auto-capture.md

 ### Delete activity

-Delete activity suggestions if you do not want them to add as activities on Timeline.
+Delete activity suggestions if you don't want them to add as activities on Timeline.
 Follow these steps:

 1. Sign in to Dynamics 365 Sales Hub app.

-2. From the site map, select **Auto capture (preview)** > **Activity suggestions**.
+2. From the site map, select ***AutoCapture Preview** > **Activity suggestions**.

     A list of available activities displays.

     > [!div class="mx-imgBorder"]
     > ![Activity suggestion grid view](media/auto-capture-premium-activity-suggestion-grid-view.png "Activity suggestion grid view")

 3. Select an activity suggestion.
-In this example, we are selecting an email from **Phyllis Reid** that is related to **Printers and Paper clips**.
+In this example, we're selecting an email from **Phyllis Reid** that is related to **Printers and Paper clips**.

     > [!NOTE]
     > You can select multiple activity suggestions to delete.